How to use a Chemex Coffee Pot

 Note: Ideally, your coffee should be ground on number 10, which is right next to the most coarse grind you can get at your local roaster.
 Any finer than medium tends to over extract and cause difficulties with pressing the plunger down.
 Lastly, too finely ground coffee will also end up in your cup…not good to the last drop!

 Grinding at home?
 Check out our guide on how to grind coffee properly.

 Now set the plunger top in place.
 Press the plunger down just far enough to eliminate any air.
 Cover the whole unit with a towel and let the grounds steep.
-After 4-5 minutes press the plunger down firmly but slowly.
+After 3-5 minutes (depending on your taste) press the plunger down firmly but slowly.
 Pour and enjoy!